harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ```

 So far so good.
 Verify what *Terraform* would do in Azure with `terraform plan`.
-Before applying it to Azure, some refactorings are required.
+Before applying it to Azure, some refactorings are required, to ensure our project remains clean and readable.
 First, all variable should be moved to a dedicated `global_variables.tf` file.

 ```hcl
 #global_variables.tf